brexhq/bazel-kotlin-vscode-extension/README.md

 [vscode-img]: https://img.shields.io/badge/VSCode-0078D4?style=flat&logo=visual%20studio%20code&logoColor=white
 [vscode-url]: https://code.visualstudio.com

 This lightweight extension is used to "sync" the Bazel project with the Kotlin language server.
-This takes inspiration from the [Kotlin](https://github.com/fwcd/vscode-kotlin) but is focused on the [fork](https://github.com/smocherla-brex/kotlin-language-server-bazel-support) of the language server with bazel support.
+This takes inspiration from the [Kotlin](https://github.com/fwcd/vscode-kotlin) extension but is focused on the [fork](https://github.com/smocherla-brex/kotlin-language-server-bazel-support) of the language server with bazel support.
 A lot of the implementation is based on the [Kotlin extension](https://github.com/fwcd/vscode-kotlin) but customized to support Bazel.

 ## Features